thpplayz2/dvdqr/README.md

-plz like this i made it it took ages scan qr code
+plz like this i made it it took ages scan qr code it would make me happy